jfcloutier/karma_system/design_notes/building plans.md

 To persist a more experience, a CA's plan would direct its umwelt CAs to persist both compared counts.

-#### Impacting an unchanged experience

-An `unchanged` experience expresses that an observation is persisting uninterrupted from previous timeframes intot the current one.

-To terminate an unchanged experience, a CA's plan would direct changing the value of the unchanging observation, or terminating it.
-To persist an unchanged experience, a CA's plan would direct the continuance of the observation.

 #### Impacting a trend experience

 A `trend` experience captures how a given kind of observed experience is changing across the latest timeframes of the CA, for example, "distance keeps diminishing" is a "down" trend.